brooksrog8/blog/src/posts/portableEx.md

 ![alt text](image-20.png)

-As you can see the result is an entry for `user32.dll` is added to the IAT of the exe.
+As you can see the result is an entry for `user32.dll` being added to the IAT of the exe.

 Now in IDA searching for `MessageBox` in our imports: